vincentkwok21/vincentkwok21.github.io/_posts/2023-08-09-Robotic-Arm.md

 of freedom in which the mechanism is guaranteed not to damage itself out of the potential 180.

 After these adjustments and the construction process, I wired the circuit together using 2 perf boards, 1 for powering the potentiometers and the other for powering the servos.
 Combining these with the code, schematic and the consideration that I included in this report and this project is highly recreatable by other people.
-O will include a video of the project below and perhaps an edited version of the arm constuction in the future.
+I will include a video of the project below and perhaps an edited version of the arm constuction in the future.

+{% include embed.html url="https://www.youtube.com/embed/16KMgaprCCc" %}